edsu/diary/README.md

 ---

+## 6/29/2023

+Finally made it to *Samford* after a long drive in the *trailer*.
+The beautiful *Vallagh* *Davis* park, as always, breathed a sense of tranquility mixed with the *manfulness* of nature.
+Feeling *pained* by the regret of not visiting soon enough, I at the same time found joy in the little things— picking a *basketful* of charming *chrysalides*, *tousled* by the wind dancing playfully around the *turritts*.
+The sweet, innocent *doles* that kids shared reminded me of the chrysalis turning into butterflies.
+Met a man named *Dugas*, who seemed pretty occupied with the *entrenchments*, suggested the significance of *transcriber* in recording nature's evolution. *Heigh*, his love for nature was far-reaching.
+The park, after all, thrives on moments like these.
+The fresh *oxygen* filled my lungs with an *occurrent* warmth and peace, a feeling I've yearned for lately.
+Duly *credited*, this diary entry for helping me recapitulate this unforgettable day.

 ## 6/28/2023

 Visited the *Vicarage* today, a place of utmost *simplicity* that never fails to lay a comforting hand on my ever-ardent heart.
 Spent some time in the *lobby* *superintending* a rather intriguing conversation on *alchemical* advancements with *Genya*, whose *vaunty* demeanor oftentimes masks brilliant insights into seemingly obtuse matters.
 I am also amused by his infectious passion for antiquated units of measurements, his spontaneous discourse *spiriting* me into a *lengthwise* *reminiscence* of the bygone era - of pounds and *kilogrammes*, and his favourite, the arcane *dupois*.
 Despite our smooth flow of conversation, I couldn't help but notice the decaying magnificence of the *Vicarage*, its once luminescent facade slowly *perishing* into the merciless jaws of time.
 Is it a mirror to the souls it houses, reflecting their imperfections and eventual decay?
 Perhaps this sense of mortality is what engenders such lovely *cons* within.
 A surprise at the end of my journey was an exquisite display of *Croyland* *Montorgueils* - my heart brimming with joy, seeking to *confirm* its unexpected fortune.
 The sight, the most perfect closure to an anything but ordinary day, promised profound dreams and an achingly nostalgic entry for this diary.